SolidLabResearch/WhatsInAPod/content/document_centric.md

 Users thus find themselves torn between giving apps too much access, or having to deal with overly granular control—in the extreme case causing situations that necessitate managing micro-documents with only one or a handful of triples.
-Whereas the degrees of freedom in the Solid Protocol allow for any such structures, the resulting API would be highly impractical for humans and machines alike.
+Whilst the degrees of freedom in the Solid Protocol allows for any such structures, the resulting API would be highly impractical for humans and machines alike.
 Another solution involves creating and maintaining a copy of the document with a subset of the data,